spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/total-rewards/benefits/general-and-entity-benefits/bv-benefits-finland/index.html.md

 Annual holiday entitlement is based on the number of holiday credit months earned during the previous holiday credit year.
 Depending on the length of the employment relationship, the employee is entitled to either 2 or 2.5 weekdays (see section 5 for definition of weekday) of holiday for each full holiday credit month.
 In the case of an employment relationship that, by the end of the holiday credit year, has lasted for less than 12 months, the employee is entitled to 2 weekdays of holiday, and for an employment relationship that has lasted for more than 12 months, 2.5 weekdays of holiday, for each full holiday credit month.
 Under the Act, public officials in central government are entitled to 3 weekdays of holiday for each full holiday credit month after 15 years of service.
 When the number of days holiday is calculated, any fraction of a day is rounded up to constitute one full day of holiday.

-### Maternity/Paternity/Parental Leave
+### Family Leave
-In order to be able to receive the benefits, you must live in Finland or be covered by the Finnish social security system.
+Recent reforms of family leave types in Finland will apply to parents expecting a baby with a due date of 4 September 2022 or later and to parents adopting a child if the child is placed in the parents’ care on or after 31 July 2022.
+The types of leave are pregnancy leave and parental leave and in order to be eligible to receive the benefits, you must live in Finland or be covered by the Finnish social security system.

 Whenever allowed by law GitLab's 16 weeks [Parental Leave policy](/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave) will run concurrently with these benefits.
-Team members can request maternity, paternity, parental, and/or adoption leave by selecting the `Parental Leave` option in PTO by Roots.
+Team members can request pregnancy or parental leave by selecting the Parental Leave option in PTO by Roots.
 The Absence Management team will contact you with more details after your request is received.

+#### Pregnancy Leave

+For [pregnancies with an expected due date of 4 September 2022 or later](https://www.kela.fi/quick-guide-expected-due-date-on-or-after-04-09-2022), the Finnish Social Insurance Institution (Kela) will pay pregnancy leave allowance allowance for 40 continuous working days, to start from 14 to 30 days before the estimated due date.

+#### Parental leave

+All parents who have custody of their child have an equal right to parental leave regardless of whether they are biological or adoptive, and regardless of the gender of the parent (though generally only one parent may take parental leave at a time).
+Each parent is entitled to 160 days of parental allowance, with a maximum of 63 days being transferable.
+Kela pays parental allowance and it is paid regardless of family structure.
+Parental leave can be taken in up to four periods and must be taken before the child turns two.
+Single parents are entitled to both quotas and twins, triplets, or other multiple births are an exception to the model and the allowance quota will be extended by 84 days for the second child and every subsequent child.

+#### _Before 31 July/4 September 2022_

+Where a child is adopted by their parents (and placed into their care) before 31 July 2022 or a [maternity allowance period is due to start before 4 September 2022](https://www.kela.fi/families-quick-guide), the preceding system of maternity/paternity/adoptive/parental leave allowances, as set out below, will apply.

-#### Maternity Leave
+##### Maternity Leave
 The right to the maternity allowance begins when the pregnancy reaches 154 days in duration.
 It is a requirement that the mother has been covered by the Finnish social security for at least 180 days immediately before the estimated date of delivery.
 This can also be calculated according to an insurance period in another EU or EEA country.

 Maternity leave begins at the earliest 50 working days, and at the latest 30 working days, before the estimated due date.
 When maternity leave begins, Kela (Finnish Social Insurance Institution) will pay maternity allowance (äitiysraha) for a duration of 105 working days.